Correspondents

 - Aka: Mrs Blosset

 - Biography: Dorothy Blosset was born c.1739 to Salomon Stephen Blosset and Elizabeth Dorothy le Coq de St Leger.
 She had three sisters and one brother; she was the eldest sibling.
 The Blossets were a prominent Huguenot family, with Salomon and his father having been generals in the French Wars of Religion.
-The family fled their home in Nivernais, France, because of persecution from French Catholics in the early 1730s and settled in Britain.
+The family fled their home in Nivernais, France, because of persecution from French Catholics in the early 1730s, and settled in Britain.
 Dorothy was born in Dublin, Ireland.
-Dorothy became a woman of the bedchamber for Dowager Princess of Wales c.1780.
-She died without marrying or having children on 11th April 1811.
-Mary and Dorothy met at Court ,and when Mary left, they wrote frequently and extensively to each other.
-Recurrent topics included Literature and Theatre, and the two women had many mutual acquaintances and attended many of the same parties.
+Dorothy became a Woman of the Bedchamber for the Dowager Princess of Wales c.1780.
+She died without having married or had children on 11 April 1811.
+Mary and Dorothy met at Court, and when Mary left, they wrote frequently and extensively to each other.
+Recurrent topics included literature and theatre, and the two women had many mutual acquaintances and attended many of the same parties.

 - Project ID: DBl